 Although the gas safety inspections were typically overdue for a relatively short period of time, the number of homes that had been without valid certificates for at least some period was extremely high.
 This had been caused by failure to have adequate policies and systems in place to ensure gas safety inspections were carried out on time.

-To date this is the sole instance of customer service failure breaching the serious detriment test.
+To date this is the sole instance of customer service failure breaching the serious detriment test (although there is a more recent case which also covered stock condition survey completion as the basis for repairs investment).
 This initially resulted in a G3 rating and reoccurrences (despite reassurances) have resulted in a downgrade for the resulting merged Group.
 It also implicitly references failure of complaints as a serious detriment issue.
 The reoccurrence sets a challenge for the Regulator to not take reassurances from downgraded landlords alone as proof of resolution.
 There is also an issue for the Regulator and Housing Ombudsman to address in cases on this kind where complaints show a systemic failure in a landlord.

 Circle Anglia Limited

 In implementing its plan to rationalise suppliers and create fewer, larger contracts for responsive repairs and planned maintenance, Circle has failed to control delivery of a core service and respond effectively to serious underperformance.
 This is consistent with a systemic problem in the organisation’s risk management and internal controls.

 For example, in relation to Circle 33’s 8,000 homes, over a period of three months Circle reported that less than 20% of urgent and emergency repairs were completed on time and elsewhere less than 50%.
 By way of further example, referrals received by the regulator, including information about a significant number of outstanding statutory notices relating to disrepair, provided evidence that for over a year tenants, including vulnerable tenants, had experienced significant difficulties in getting essential repairs done, either on time or at all.